 The Company's money market fund investments and deferred compensation plan assets are measured at fair value using quoted market prices.
 The fair value of the Company's interest rate swap liability is determined based on the present value of expected future cash flows.
-Since the interest rate swap is based on the LIBOR forward curve, which is observable at commonly quoted intervals for the full term of the swap, it is considered a Level 2 input.
-Nonperformance risk is reflected in determining the interest rate swap's fair value by using the Company's credit spread less the risk-free interest rate, both of which are observable at commonly quoted intervals for the swap's term.
-Thus, the adjustment for nonperformance risk is also considered as a Level 2 input.
+Since our interest rate swaps are based on the LIBOR forward curve, which is observable at commonly quoted intervals for the full term of the swaps, they are considered a Level 2 input.
+Nonperformance risk is reflected in determining the fair value of the interest rate swaps by using the Company's credit spread less the risk-free interest rate, both of which are observable at commonly quoted intervals for the term of the swaps.
+Thus, the adjustment for nonperformance risk is also considered a Level 2 input.

 The fair values of the Company's accounts receivable and accounts payable approximate their carrying amounts due to their short duration.
-The fair value of the Company's variable-rate term loans and revolving credit facility, based on quoted market prices, totaled approximately \$615,034 and \$619,200 at October 30, 2009 and July 31, 2009, respectively.
-See Note 6 for additional information on the Company's debt.
+The fair value of the Company's variable-rate term loans and revolving credit facility, based on quoted market prices, totaled approximately \$574,674 and \$566,510 at October 29, 2010 and July 30, 2010, respectively.
+See Note 4 for additional information on the Company's debt.